Lithium iron phosphate

-Lithium iron phosphate or lithium ferro-phosphate (LFP) is an inorganic compound with the formula LiFePO_{4}.
-It is a gray, red-grey, brown or black solid that is insoluble in water.
-The material has attracted attention as a component of lithium iron phosphate batteries, a type of Li-ion battery.
-This battery chemistry is targeted for use in power tools, electric vehicles, solar energy installations and more recently large grid-scale energy storage.
+Lithium iron phosphate (LFP) is an inorganic compound with the formula LiFePO4.
+It is a gray, green, or black solid that is insoluble in water.

+Lithium iron phosphate is used as a positive electrode material (cathode) of lithium iron phosphate batteries, a type of Li-ion battery.
+The negative electrode (anode) material for these batteries is typically graphite.
+This battery chemistry is used in power tools, electric vehicles, solar energy installations and large grid-scale energy storage.